FusionAuth/fusionauth-site/site/_posts/2023-02-16-announcing-fusionauth-1-43.md

 As mentioned above, there were 36 issues, enhancements, and bug fixes included in this release.
 A selection of the included changes not covered above includes:

+* There's a self-service registration validation lambda, allowing you to create more complex validation in for an advanced registration signup form.
 * You can provide a `sourceApplicationId` when creating a new application to make application setup easier.
 * Consents can be managed via the account management profile pages.
 * The Apple Identity Provider has been enhanced to support both web and mobile logins from one configuration.